opslane/opslane/README.md

 # Opslane

-Opslane is a tool that helps on-call engineers reduce alert fatigue by classifying alerts as actionable or noisy, grouping related alerts, and providing contextual information for handling alerts.
+Opslane is a tool that helps the on-call experience less stressful.

+It reduces alert fatigue by classifying alerts as actionable or noisy and providing contextual information for handling alerts.

 ## Demo